mick2004/nested-aad-scim-connector/README.md

 8. In the Application menu blade, click on the Certificates & secrets, in the Client secrets section, choose New client secret:

-  *a.Type a key description (for instance app secret)
+  Markup : *a.Type a key description (for instance app secret)

   *b.Select a key duration as per your security concerns